 How do I tell if I have the Pro version of OmniOutliner installed?

 Starting with OmniOutliner 4, we’ve introduced a single download file that accepts both Pro and Standard license keys.
 Pro features are unlocked when the appropriate license key is entered, but the application will still be named OmniOutliner in the Finder, Dock and Menubar.
 After entering your Professional license and restarting, you should be able to confirm that you’re running Pro from the OmniOutliner menu.
-Look for the grey text that states ✓ Professional Purchased.
+Click About OmniOutliner, and look for the orange text box that states OmniOutliner Pro Upgrade is purchased & installed.

 You can also confirm that you’re using Pro from the Licenses… window, accessed from the same OmniOutliner menu.
 At the top of the window you should see Software Licensed: OmniOutliner Professional 4.